-If an individual misuses the policy and procedure e.g. by making malicious or repeated unsubstantiated complaints against colleagues this could give rise to action under the School's

-Disciplinary Procedure.
-If the Headteacher knows or has a suspicion that an employee comes into this category then s/he will take advice from the Designated Governor or Trustee who will help to determine what action should be taken.
+If an individual misuses the policy and procedure e.g. by making malicious or repeated unsubstantiated complaints against colleagues this could give rise to action under the School's Disciplinary Procedure.
+If the Headteacher knows or has a suspicion that an employee comes into this category, then they will take advice from the Chair of Governors or the Chair of Trustees who will help to determine what action should be taken.